dougeby/IntuneDocs/intune/data-warehouse-app-only-auth.md

 ## Create a key

-In this section, you will have Azure AD generate a key value for your app.
+In this section, Azure AD generates a key value for your app.

 1. On the **App registrations** blade, select your newly created app to display the app blade.
 2. Select **Settings** near the top of the blade to display the **Settings** blade.